Tarsar Marsar Trek

 5. Starting Your Trek from TRC Srinagar

-• After arriving at TRC, you’ll either join your trekking group or board transport to Aru Village (the base camp of the Tarsar Marsar Trek), which is about 112 km from Srinagar.
+• After arriving at TRC, you’ll either join your trekking group or board transport to Aru Village (the base camp of the Tarsar Marsar Trek).
+The Tarsar Marsar trek distance from Srinagar is about 112 km.

 • The drive from Srinagar to Aru takes around 3–4 hours by car or shared taxi.